Week

 Mayonnaise

-1/2 cup low-fat or fat-free mayonnaise, 1 tablespoon bottled
+1/2 cup low-fat or fat-free mayonnaise, 1 tablespoon

-white horseradish, and 1 teaspoon fresh lemon juice.
+bottled white horseradish, and 1 teaspoon fresh

 Pickled